 A great fragrance is a powerful thing.
 It can make you feel put together on a big day, put you in a good mood, and even make people remember you, so finding the right one is extremely important.

 Luckily though, the pressure’s off, because whether you’re looking for a delightfully scented gift for a loved one, or on the hunt for your own signature scent, we’re here to help with our list of the best men’s fragrances has to offer.

-What's the difference between Aftershave, Eau de Toilette, and Cologne?
+What's the difference between Aftershave, Eau de Toilette, Cologne and Perfume?f

 First off, let's clear up the difference between aftershave, eau de toilette, and cologne – it's a common misconception that the terms are interchangeable.